Give to the new Community Resilience Fund to support our community as we rebuild and recover from COVID-19. DONATE NOW

-Helping people gain new skills or education and find employment.
+Helping people gain new skills or education to find and secure stable employment.

 Your Giving Matters

 A year after the outbreak, COVID-19 continues to take its toll on our nonprofit community.
-In a report from almost 200 nonprofit grantees, they estimate a revenue loss of over $46 million in 2021.
-At the same time, many have seen an increased demand for services while the pandemic widened racial, economic, and gender inequalities.
+Many have seen an increased demand for services while the pandemic widened racial, economic, and gender inequalities.

 It is on us—all of us—to come together and rebuild a community that is more equitable, inclusive, and resilient.